NextronSystems/asgard-manual/usage/known-issues.rst

 AMC#007: Sigma Rule Update Fails
 --------------------------------

-The signature set released on the 06.01.2023 contains a rule with an author field that is too long for the database field we use in AMC.
+The signature set released on the 06.01.2023 contains a rule with an author field which is too long for the database field we use in AMC.

-Updating the rule set results in an error message:
+Updating the ruleset results in an error message:

 .. code-block:: none